jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 We don't one day decide to integrate physics into our game, spend a week on it, and then we're done, and that's the last we hear of it. *That's not what happens.*

-What really happens is: yes that that part of the process is over here somewhere--we do the initial integration and then it's in the game.
+What really happens is: yes that part of the process is over here somewhere--we do the initial integration and then it's in the game.
 But then in reality, usually as we go, we use a little bit more of it, and then we get to some point where we have some major push that we're trying to do.
 And at that point, we typically have to start getting more involved with the API because there's things we need to do.
 For example we have memory budgets we need to hit, we need to add some features that we didn't think we were going to need (or that we put off integrating, and now we need them for this demo, we need them for whatever we're trying to ship).
 And we get kind of this little spike there, and similarly that typically happens again, at least once, at the end of the project.
 When we're trying to ship, there's all of these hard constraints that we have to meet.
 So it really is an _evolving usage_: it goes from initial, where we may even just be prototyping a game (so we're not even doing the official integration), all the way till we're trying to ship and nail down every little last piece.